 The annual Welcome Weekend program is designed for both resident and commuting students and is intended to ensure that all new students are settled in, fully acclimated, and comfortable with their surroundings.
 It is our goal to see that each new student steps off into the new academic year with his or her best foot forward, fully prepared and having attended to all matters (business and otherwise).

-The event commences Friday, August 16 with a comprehensive Fall Orientation Program.
-The Fall Orientation includes, among other pieces, Pierpont's 'Smart Start', which is different from and complimentary to the program that new students experience in the spring/summer months.
+The 2014 event commences Friday, August 15th with a comprehensive Fall Orientation Program.
+The Fall Orientation includes, among other pieces, an Academic School/College-specific Orientation for students that is different from and complimentary to the program that new students experience in the spring/summer months.
 A Family/Parent-specific program runs parallel to this portion of the day and all family members are encouraged to attend.
 It is important to note that, as is the case with the student’s program, this version is quite different from that families experienced in the spring/summer months.

-Also built into the Fall Orientation on Friday, August 15 is the Community Plunge Picnic, an opportunity for students, together with their families, to visit our “last chance” Locust Avenue campus stations (featuring Financial Aid, Student Accounts, the Parking Office, ID Card Office, and many more.)
+Also built into the Fall Orientation on Friday, August 15 is the Community Plunge Fair & Picnic, an opportunity for students, together with their families, to visit our “last chance” campus stations (featuring the PARKING PASS STATION and many, many more).
 Local banks and businesses will also participate in order to greet families and to share information, as well as special promotions.

 The Friday event winds down with the final Student and Family Gathering after students have had the chance to complete all “Checklist” items (see below) and to enjoy the picnic meal.
-Families will depart following the Gathering at 8:00 PM, while resident students proceed with important building/hall meetings and commuting students proceed with an optional commuter session.
-An opening luau will follow for all students later in the night (and will include a dance party, karaoke, a make-your-own dry erase board station, snacks, as well as root beer and dreamsicle floats - PLUS giveaways).
+Families will depart following the Gathering at 8:00 PM, while students proceed with important commuter OR residence hall/wing meetings.
+A fun and entertaining First Night Celebration will follow for all students later in the night (and will include a dance party, karaoke, a make-your-own dry erase board station, snacks, as well as root beer and dreamsicle floats - PLUS giveaways).

 Welcome Weekend continues Saturday and Sunday with numerous sessions, trainings, and lots of entertainment (including a comedian, laser tag dome, tailgate games, trivia game show for cash, and a movie on the lawn).
-While Saturday and Sunday programming is built-in for resident students, commuters are encouraged to attend as well!
-Below is a snapshot of what Saturday and Sunday hold in store.
-This site will be fully updated in spring of 2014 to include a full schedule of events, among other details.
+While Saturday and Sunday programming is built-in for resident students, commuters are expected to attend as well!
+Take a closer look at the event schedule by clicking HERE.